Items on this page are documents that the WRRB has been a collaborator on.

 This is the most recent updated version (2016) of the original guide to common fishes found in the Tłı̨chǫ region.
 The guide includes diagrams showing fish anatomy (interior and exterior views) labelled in both Tłı̨chǫ and English and information on each fish species, including its ecology and use.
 This new edition has added photos and descriptions of fish habitat in Wek’èezhì near each of the four Tłı̨chǫ communities: Marian Lake near Behchokǫ̀; Lac la Marte near Whatì; Rae Lakes near Gamètì; and Snare Lake near Wekweètì.

-Understanding a New Mechanism for Sustaining the Bathurst Caribou Herd for Future Generations Workshop Part 2
+Understanding a New Mechanism for Sustaining the Bathurst Caribou Herd for Future Generations Report

-This document accompanies the final report of a workshop held in Yellowkife February 12-13, 2014, as a followup to the October 2013 workshop on long-term planning for the Bathurst caribou.
+This is the final report of a workshop held in Yellowkife February 12-13, 2014, as a followup to the October 2013 workshop on long-term planning for the Bathurst caribou.
 Participants discussed processes to coordinate conservation efforts for the herd.
-Participants' ideas, comments, discussion, feedback and questions were recorded on chart paper and were scanned for this second part of the report.
+The report also includes two supporting documents, Part 2 and Part 3.